Attorney General child support enforcement in Texas

 The OAG can request the same remedies as a private attorney and the judges in IV-D courts are very kind to the OAG attorney’s so once you get in front of a judge in an OAG proceeding you will usually get some type of worthwhile relief.

-Problems working through the attorney general in Texas
+Problems pursuing child support enforcement through the Attorney General in Texas

 The problem, the major problem, is that the OAG is understaffed and overloaded with cases.
 Many enforcement actions languish for a year or more waiting to see a judge even with arrearages in the tens of thousands of dollars.
 You may not have the money to support your children while you wait to get in front of a judge, let alone wait to actually get paid the arrearage.
 There are plenty of horror stories out there about obligees waiting all this time for relief only to have the OAG drop the ball or obtain an enforcement order with something less than what the obligee should receive.